ankitmeena007/to_do/README.md

 # To build your own To Do List:

-1. Create a MongoDB Atlas account and obtain connection string See this [tutorial](https://www.mongodb.com/docs/guides/atlas/connection-string/) for more info.
+1. Create a MongoDB Atlas account and obtain the connection string See this [tutorial](https://www.mongodb.com/docs/guides/atlas/connection-string/) for more info.

 2. Fork or Clone